mckdh/aboutRyan/README.md

 ## Contact
 * (780) 803-5071 | airqjang@gmail.com
-* If you want my resume and talking with me, you can get in touch with me.
+* If you want my resume and wish to talk with me, you can get in touch with me.